rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ##### 4.2.1.2.
 Local cases

-Local cases in Erzya comprise a selection of eight spatio-temporal affixes with targets in the range noun-phrase head, quantifiers, adverb/adposition and non-finite in %Om.
+Local cases in Erzya comprise a selection of eight spatio-temporal affixes with targets in the range noun-phrase head, quantifiers, adverb/adposition and non-finite in -Om.
 Nuances commonly conveyed by these cases include orientation, i.e. source, location and goal.
 Whereas the inessive, elative, illative and prolative are well attested in the entire range, the lative, locative and temporalis have very low attestation, for example,